contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 export VAGRANT_DEFAULT_PROVIDER=virtualbox
 ```

-The steps below download a centos vagrant box.
-If you have a centos box available already, or you have access to the box file, add it to list of box images with the specific name centos/7, as follows:
+The steps below download a CentOS vagrant box.
+If you have a CentOS box available already, or you have access to the box file, add it to list of box images with the specific name centos/7, as follows:

 ```
 vagrant box add --name centos/7 CentOS-7-x86_64-Vagrant-1703_01.VirtualBox.box